richardatval/www.yesproject.org/what-you-can-do/lead-and-inspire-people-like-you.md

 ### What’s in it for me?

-The Enterprise team offers a range of support to help you make your business idea a reality.
+YES Enterprise team offers a range of support to help you make your business idea a reality.

 ### Enterprise challenges